qgis/QGIS-Website/content/resources/installation-guide/index.md

 1. Install the Flatpak

 Flatpak is the recommended way to install packages on Fedora Atomic Desktops, (skip to the instructions)[#flatpak].
-2. Install QGis to the system
+2. Install QGIS to the system

 This is the easiest method, saves data and disk space, but will slow down system updates a bit